Brendan Lawrence Arata

 Written for Brendan by Larry Arata

-The greatest courage is that of the man who must aim his rifle at enemies within, marching silently in the sleepless nights without the aid of evicted allies now revealed as adversaries.
+The greatest courage must aim a rifle at enemies within, marching silently in the sleepless nights without the aid of evicted allies now revealed as adversaries.

-The greatest courage is that of the man who fights an army he knows will never surrender, that will reappear and challenge his will every nightfall.
+The greatest courage fights an army that will never surrender, and reappears every nightfall.

-The greatest courage is that of the man who pledges “I will listen no more to the voices that tempt me, but will hear only the sunlight spoken in my soul.”
+The greatest courage pledges “I will listen no more to the voices that tempt me, but will hear only the sunlight spoken in my soul.”

-The greatest courage is that of the man whose unbreakable loyalty is towards the voices who praise his beauty, creativity, and compassion for his beleaguered brothers and sisters, as they honor their pact to defeat their common foe, one day at a time.
+The greatest courage has unbreakable loyalty to beleaguered brothers and sisters, as they honor their pact to defeat their common foe, one day at a time.

-The greatest courage is that of the man who does not heed what lies behind, or retreat from what lies ahead, but knows with certainty that these forces pale in comparison to the yet-undiscovered strength of what lies within.
+The greatest courage does not heed what lies behind, or retreat from what lies ahead, but knows with certainty that these forces pale in comparison to the yet-undiscovered strength of what lies within.